maryamiftikhar12/P4T-ONOS-based-P4-Testbed/README.md

 ## Exercises

-Click on the exercise name to see the instructions:
+Click on the following exercis to see the instructions:

  1. [P4Runtime basics](./EXERCISE-1.md)
  2. [Yang, OpenConfig, and gNMI basics](./EXERCISE-2.md)